Pravanop/Pravanop.github.io/_pages/projects.md

 # Nanotechnology and Nanomaterials
 -----
 ### A review of 2D perovskites and carbon-based nanomaterials for applications in solar cells and photodetectors
-<i> October 2020 - January 2020  </i><br>
+<i> October 2020 - January 2021  </i><br>
-* Under review in Journal of Solid State materials.
+* Accepted paper in ECS Journal of Solid State materials.
 * A complete review on inorganic and organic nanomaterials for photovoltaics.

 ### Carbon and metallic-based nanomaterials for strain sensors- a review
 <i> July 2020 - October 2020  </i><br>
-* Accepted Paper in Current Nanomaterials, Bentham Science
+* Accepted Paper in Current Nanomaterials, Bentham Science.
 * A comprehensive review on new developments in carbon nanomaterials as well as metallic nanoparticles based strain sensors.

+### Energy Storage through Graphite Intercalation Compounds - a review
+<i> Januray 2021 - October 2021 </i><br>
+* Paper under review in ECS Journal of The Electromical Society.
+* A review on the recent advances in graphite intercalation compounds in alkali ion batteries.